imoan723/JSRecon-Buddy/README.md

 - Potential DOM XSS Sinks - identifies dangerous properties and functions like .innerHTML and document.write.
 - Interesting Parameters - flags potentially vulnerable URL parameters (e.g., redirect, debug, url).
 - Source Maps - finds links to source maps which can expose original source code.
+> If it is a valid source map, the extension tries to deconstruct source files based on data there
 - JS Libraries - lists identified JavaScript libraries and their versions.

 ## Why this exists?